 When supervised, candidates may have access to their books and notes, and talk to each other, provided that they do not disturb candidates taking an examination.

 We timetable our exams in either the morning (before 13:00) or afternoon session (after 13:00).
-To timetable your exams find the exams you want to offer in the Cambridge timetable for your administrative zone and then locate your Key Times, by accessing our online calculator.
+To timetable your exams find the exams you want to offer in the Cambridge timetable for your administrative zone and then locate your Key Times on our website here.
 As long as you follow our Key Time regulations you can timetable your exams at any time within the relevant morning or afternoon session.
 For example, if your Key Time is 10:00 and you need to timetable a 45 minute exam you could do any of the following:

 - Start the exam at 10:00